 - Environmental Studies

-For authorization to receive certificate credits for a course taken outside PPPM, or for other information about the certificate, please contact Assistant Professor Dyana Mason at 541-346-2324 or firstname.lastname@example.org
+For authorization to receive certificate credits for a course taken outside PPPM, or for other information about the certificate, please contact Associate Professor Dyana Mason at firstname.lastname@example.org.

-UO graduate students from any department may apply to the Graduate Certificate in Nonprofit Management to obtain the certificate as an important add-on to their main graduate degree.
+UO graduate students from any department may apply to the Graduate Certificate in Nonprofit Management.
 If the certificate comprises the electives portion of your main graduate degree, you may not need additional time to complete both the graduate degree and the certificate.